fuymsn/cross/README.md

-# import
+# CROSS-Framework
-A simple application to import javascript &amp; css into page as the sync &amp; async way
+* A simple application to import javascript &amp; css into page as the sync &amp; async way